 What was the front of the home

-To get to Grand Gulf, from Highway 61 in Port Gibson, turn left at Orange Street, which will turn into Oil Mill Road.
+Directions from Highway 61 in Port Gibson: turn left at Orange Street, which becomes Oil Mill Road.
 At the end of the road, turn left (Grand Gulf Road).
 Proceed an additional 4 miles to the park on the right.
 Once you’re done at the park, either come back the way you came and tour the town of Port Gibson (something we wished we had done), or continue straight on Grand Gulf Road back to Highway 61, then turn left to continue to Vicksburg and IH-20.
 Or turn right to head back to Natchez.

 Old carriage house